bionesiacourse/2021Course/CONTRIBUTING.markdown

 # Contributing

-This repository contains all the source code used to build [bioconnector.org/workshops](http://bioconnector.org/workshops) using RStudio to render a collection of RMarkdown files as a standalone website.
+This repository contains all the source code used to build the rendered workshop site using RStudio to render a collection of RMarkdown files as a standalone website.
 This requires RMarkdown >=v0.9.6, and optionally, the RStudio IDE preview, which has integrated support for building websites (i.e., a "Build Website" button that does it all).

 To contribute: